chameleon-hpc/samoa-chameleon/README.md

 * A **work-sharing** version where in the main time stepping loop every thread in a process has a separate range of sections (work packages) assigned to process.
 This version might exhibit load imbalances between threads.
 Although that work distribution is comparable to a static schedule in an OpenMP work-sharing construct, the structure of the program does now easily allow to apply a dynamic schedule without severe code modifications.
 * A **tasking** version that uses an over-decomposition approach with OpenMP tasks for the different work packages and allows a better work distribution between threads as idle threads might steal tasks from OpenMP task queues to mitigate the load imbalance.
 * A **tasking** version that uses **Chameleon** to additionally apply task-based load balancing also between MPI ranks.
 Note that tasks in Chameleon are similar but not equal to OpenMP tasks.
-* A OpenMP **tasking** version that performs the same transformations that are necessary to run the Chameleon version.
-This version is denoted as **packing** and used to have a fair comparison between tasking and Chameleon.

 ## 0. Requirements